OfficeDev/Microsoft-Teams-Samples/samples/incoming-webhook/nodejs/README.md

 # Incoming webhook

-This sample demos UI to type in Incoming Webhook URL and message card payload and send the card in the team also demonstrates the HttpPOST action in the card.
+This sample demos UI to type in Incoming Webhook URL and message card payload, which send the card in the team also demonstrates the HttpPOST action in the card.

 ![tab](Images/tab.png)